-- T1000 sponsored event (e.g., fund raising activities, family camp, etc.) - BSA, Council or District sponsored event (e.g., Wood badge, SM Fundamentals, Cub Day Camp, Golden Acorn etc.) - Other BSA or youth related activities as determined by the SM, such as loaning T1000 climbing equipment to Qualified Instructors.
+- T1000 sponsored event (e.g., fund raising activities, monthly campout, etc.) - Scouting America, Council or District sponsored event (e.g., Wood Badge, IOLS, Cub Day Camp, Camporee, etc.) - Other Scouting or youth related activities as determined by the SM, such as loaning T1000 climbing equipment to Qualified Instructors.

-Adult Leaders are expected to provide their own tents and will not be loaned a Troop tent until all Scouts have been provided a tent.
+Adult Leaders are expected to provide their own tents and will not be loaned a Troop tent until all Scouts have been provided with a tent.